rapidstream-org/rapidstream-tapa/docs/dev/build.rst

 ``/opt/tools/xilinx/Vivado/2022.2`` for Vivado, and ``/opt/tools/xilinx/Vitis/2024.2`` for Vitis.

-For installations in non-standard locations, please update the relevant paths in the ``VARS.bzl`` file to match your system configuration.
-Additionally, you should set ``XILINX_TOOL_VERSION`` to reference your most recent Xilinx tools version and ``XILINX_TOOL_LEGACY_VERSION`` to indicate the earliest Xilinx tools version you have installed.
+If your Xilinx tools are installed in non-standard locations, please modify the ``XILINX_TOOL_PATH`` variable to reference the correct base installation directory for your Vivado and Vitis installations.
+You should also update ``XILINX_TOOL_VERSION`` to specify the version of the latest Xilinx tools you have installed.
+With these settings properly configured, the system will expect your Vivado installation to be located at ``{XILINX_TOOL_PATH}/Vivado/{XILINX_TOOL_VERSION}``.

+Furthermore, you should configure ``XILINX_TOOL_LEGACY_VERSION`` to indicate the earliest version of Xilinx tools installed on your system, along with ``XILINX_TOOL_LEGACY_PATH`` to point to the corresponding installation directory.

 To build TAPA, navigate to the root directory of the cloned repository and execute the following command: